jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Establish a Timeframe

 You don't want to be racing on this map forever.
 You need to be realistic and ask yourself how much time we have for this.
 Estimating time to complete tasks in software is hard.
 We'll try our best by using something I like to call the **Timeframe Formula**:

-Take the length of months you want to work on this, multiple by 4 to give us weeks.
+Take the length of months you want to work on this, multiple by 4 to give the amount in weeks.
 Then multiple it by the number of hours per week that you want to dedicate.

 https://excalidraw.com/#json=4877101601652736,SeRw5x2aEzwtztaHHk0xUQ

 For example, when I did a similar project, I gave myself 3 months with 8 hours per week.
-Using the Timeframe Formula, we get:
+Using the Timeframe Formula, you get:

 (3 month * 4 weeks/month) * 8 hours/week = 96 hours total.

 https://excalidraw.com/#json=5134809571524608,ASGbR83wxxoafOuInmZ5Ew

-We now have our timeframe and expectation of how much we plan to dedicate each week.
+You now have your timeframe and expectation of how much you plan to dedicate each week.

 ### Build a Timeline

 The next thing we need to add to our map is a timeline.
 Think of this as a week by week calendar.
 It helps you think less because you have already decided what to do for that week.
 It won't be perfect.
-You may need to readjust, but at least you've established the framing.
+You may need to readjust, but at least you will have established the framing.

 An example: